 By: KDKA-TV News Staff

-PITTSBURGH (KDKA) – The Pittsburgh Penguins are creating an academy designed to provide opportunities to Black youth hockey players.READ MORE: Mon Wharf Reopening For Parking On Monday
+PITTSBURGH (KDKA) – Registration is now open for an academy created by the Penguins to provide opportunities to Black youth hockey players.READ MORE: Pittsburgh Public Schools Looking For Solutions To Bus Driver Shortage

 The Penguins created the Willie O’Ree Academy in honor of Willie O’Ree, who became the NHL’s first Black player in 1958 and was inducted into the Hockey Hall of Fame as a builder in 2018.